WWE Superstar Spectacle: 2021

-The 2021 Superstar Spectacle was a professional wrestling television special produced by the American company WWE.
-It was the inaugural Superstar Spectacle and featured wrestlers from the promotion's Raw, SmackDown, and NXT brand divisions.
-The event was taped on January 22, 2021, and aired on January 26 for India's Republic Day.
-In India, it aired as a television special, while outside of India, it was streamed on the WWE Network.
+The 2021 Superstar Spectacle was a professional wrestling television special produced by the American company WWE, held for wrestlers from the promotion's Raw, SmackDown, and NXT brand divisions.
+It was the inaugural Superstar Spectacle which was taped on January 22, 2021, and aired on January 26 for India's Republic Day.
+Due to the COVID-19 pandemic, the event emanated from the WWE ThunderDome, a bio-secure bubble that at the time was hosted at Tropicana Field in St. Petersburg, Florida, United States.
+In India, it aired as a television special, while outside of the country, it was streamed on the WWE Network.
 The event incorporated elements of traditional and contemporary Indian culture.
-Due to the COVID-19 pandemic that year, the event emanated from the WWE ThunderDome, hosted at Tropicana Field in St. Petersburg, Florida, United States.

 Five matches were contested at the event.
 In the main event, Drew McIntyre and The Indus Sher (Rinku and Saurav) defeated The Bollywood Boyz (Samir Singh and Sunil Singh) and the returning Jinder Mahal.
 The event also featured the participation of 10 Indian wrestlers from WWE's developmental system.
 The company later announced that 20 million people had watched the event live.